The Rise of DIY Marketing in Financial Services

 When it comes to financial services promotions, the regulatory risks are real and so making this content both entertaining, insightful, yet compliant is a challenge that leaves little room for error.

-Nearly half of millennials (46%) said their bank does not send marketing materials that are relevant to a future financial need
+"Nearly half of millennials (46%) said their bank does not sending marketing materials that are relevant to a future financial brand"

 Capturing and records of digital communications is a big component of this, along with the ability to audit and approve financial promotions.
 For example, how will you as a firm ensure website promotions and social media posts are managed from a compliance and regulatory perspective?

 The opportunities that in-house content creation affords for regulated firms are immense.
 If done correctly, firms will communicate to thousands of new customers, strengthen their brand proposition and potentially improve the public’s perception and knowledge of financial services.